prathameshnium/Ketron/README.md

 License

-Free as in freedom

-This project is licensed under the GNU General Public License v3.0.
-See the LICENSE file for more information.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.